nikola-kovacevic/learning-notes/_docusaurus/docs/About.md

 I was inspired by a former colleague of mine [Maarten Michiels](https://github.com/mistermicheels) and his [learning notes project](https://learning-notes.mistermicheels.com/).

 The documentation is generated with [Docusaurus](https://docusaurus.io/).
 Notes are migrated to `_docusaurus` folder with scripts included in this repository.
-Site is hosted on [Netlify](https://www.netlify.com/).
 Search bar is powered by the Docusaurus community plugin [docusaurus-lunr-search](https://github.com/lelouch77/docusaurus-lunr-search).

 ## Author